 One of the main reasons for customer attrition is poor customer service.
 Poor Customer service usually involves staff who are unprofessional, rude, and provides extremely slow services.

 Customer Service is the one area where businesses can stand out from their competitors.
 It is the icing on the cake and can mean the difference between success and failure.
-The market is facing stiff competition, and only one negative experience is required for 32% of customers to switch over to another competitor.
 So paying heed to complaints and following up on customer requests is the need of the hour.

 Businesses can not afford to lose their existing clients since acquiring new ones takes a lot of effort and is cost-intensive.
 But every cloud has a silver lining.
 All you need to do is show your customers why they should stay with you.
 A great customer experience will ensure they stick around.
 Take up a proactive approach to reduce customer attrition and measure customer attrition rates regularly to keep your business healthy!